Steps to Enhance Mobile App Security

 A developer can also rely on containerization for this purpose.
 This process involves bundling of an app with its libraries, dependencies, and configuration files to run in a bug-free manner in several computing environments.
 You can expect this process to store each document and data in an encrypted container securely.
 Though there are numerous containerization ecosystems, the prevalent ones are Docker and Kubernetes.

-To add additional layers of security, it’s wise to encrypt database through SSL (secure sockets layer), TLS (transport layer security (TLS), or VPN (a virtual private network).
+To add additional layers of security, it’s wise to encrypt the database through SSL (secure sockets layer), TLS (transport layer security (TLS), or VPN (a virtual private network).

 To further step-up the security, various developers rely on federation, a method that disperses resources across different servers and separates key resources from its users.
 This is often achieved using encryption methods.